AugustNB/thesis/README.md

 Code for plotting and performing statistical tests on derived length and methylation data is available in the scripts folder.

+Pipeline applied to each sequencing run/sample is available in the bash_code.md file

 Snakemake workflows are available in the snakemake_workflows folders.

 demultiplex_workflow: